citp/privacy-policy-historical/p/pl/pla/planetayurveda.com.md

 You have the right to erase any personal data processed by Planet Ayurveda at any time except for the following situations:

-  1. you have an ongoing matter with Customer Service
+  1. You have an ongoing matter with Customer Service.
-  2. you have an open order which has not yet been shipped or partially shipped
+  2. You have an open order which has not yet been shipped or partially shipped.
-  3. you have an unsettled debt with Planet Ayurveda, regardless of the payment method
+  3. You have an unsettled debt with Planet Ayurveda, regardless of the payment method.
-  4. if you are suspected or have misused our services within the last four years
+  4. If you are suspected or have misused our services within the last four years.
-  5. if you have made any purchase, we will keep your personal data in connection to your transaction for book-keeping purposes
+  5. If you have made any purchase, we will keep your personal data in connection to your transaction for book-keeping purposes.
-  6. Your right to object to processing based on legitimate interest:
+  6. Your right to object to processing based on legitimate interest.
   7. You have the right to object to processing of your personal data that is based on Planet Ayurveda's legitimate interest.
 Where we suspend our processing of your personal data we will still be permitted to store your personal data, but any other processing of this information will require your consent, subject to certain exemptions.
 When you do so your account will cease to exit and you will be considered inactive.